bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ### Single-carrier versus multi-carrier shipping providers

+Specify your carrier status when you sign up.

-A single-carrier shipping provider offers one service, for example, USPS.
-A multi-carrier shipping provider offers more than one service, for example, USPS, DHL, and Canada Post.
-In both cases, BigCommerce registers only one shipping carrier for a provider during [sign up](#sign-up).
-If you are a multi-carrier shipping provider, the registered carrier provides quotes from multiple downstream carriers.
+Single-carriers offer one service, for example, USPS.
+Multi-carriers offer more than one service, for example, USPS, DHL, and Canada Post.
+In both cases, BigCommerce registers only one carrier for a provider.
+If you are a multi-carrier, the registered carrier provides quotes from downstream carriers.

-BigCommerce makes a distinction between single-carrier and multi-carrier shipping providers when you sign up.
-Your carrier status affects how your quotes display in the customer's cart at checkout.
-Specifically, if you sign up as a single carrier, the name of the carrier providing the quote appears beside the name of the shipping quote in the customer's list of shipping rate options.
-The carrier name does not appear in quotes if you sign up as a multi-carrier shipping provider.
+Your carrier status affects how your quotes display to shoppers at checkout.
+The name of a single carrier appears by the name of the quote in the shopper's list of shipping options.
+The name of a multi-carrier does not appear by the quote.
 The following images illustrate the difference:

 ![Single-carrier quote example](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Single%20Carrier%20Example.png 'Single-carrier quote')